 Access to one-of-a-kind facilities to accomplish leading-edge science and technology development.

 Many facilities available for use free of charge if the work being performed is non-proprietary.

 Proprietary work at unique facilities can be performed on a pay-as-needed basis, obviating the need for the User to recreate the facility available at ORNL at enormous cost.

 Key ORNL Contacts for the User

 Prospective Users should seek to learn about the various User Facilities available at ORNL.
-A list of ORNL User Facilities, as well as descriptions of each facility and key technical contacts, can be found at http://www.ornl.gov/adm/user_facilities/.
+A list of ORNL User Facilities, as well as descriptions of each facility and key technical contacts, can be found on the ORNL User Facility website.

 Sponsors or potential Sponsors wishing to discuss User Agreements should contact one of the following: